 11 Simple Ways to Learn Spanish For Free

 Looking for ways to learn Spanish for free?
-These simple strategies will kick-start your Spanish language learning journey!
+These simple strategies will kick-start your Spanish language learning journey and help you learn Spanish for free!

 If you’re planning a trip to Mexico (or any other Spanish-speaking country), knowing the language is sure to help you have a better experience.

-Not only will it make it easier for you to navigate your travels but you’ll be able to build better connections and learn about the culture on a deeper level.
+Not only will it make it easier for you to navigate your travels, but you’ll also be able to build better connections and learn about the culture on a deeper level.

 Whether you’re hoping to pick up a second language or just need a functional understanding for travel, there are tons of ways to learn Spanish for free.
 No boring university lectures are necessary!